 - Very bad and sometimes deadly allergic reactions have happened with this drug.
-Be sure your child does not get this drug if your child has ever had an allergic reaction to this drug or to other drugs that have polysorbate 80 in them.
+Do not take this drug if you have ever had an allergic reaction to this drug or to other drugs that have polysorbate 80 in them.

 - The risk of death that may rarely happen with this drug is raised in people with liver problems and in people who get high doses of this drug.
 The risk is also raised in people with a certain type of lung cancer who have been treated with a platinum-based chemo drug in the past.
 This drug must not be given to some people with high bilirubin levels, liver problems, or raised liver enzymes.
-If your child has any of these health problems or you have any questions, talk with the doctor.
+If you have any of these health problems or any questions, talk with your doctor.

 - This drug may cause you to swell or keep fluid in your body.
 Tell your doctor if you have swelling, weight gain, or trouble breathing.